iNavFlight/inav/docs/Settings.md

 ### gyro_scale_x

-Gyro scale apply for axis X, 10000 is 100% no scaling
+Gyro scale apply for axis X, 0 is 100% no scaling, 1000 is 110% scaling

 | Default | Min | Max |
 | --- | --- | --- |